Capturing the New-to-Solar Customer

 While not all new business or marketing activities require monetary investment, testing paid tactics with incremental budgets is a great way to supplement unpaid efforts.
-An example of thinking about small, focused media buys could including capturing a new-to-solar audience through a targeted social campaign starting with a one- to two-month test to allow for optimization or ad space in a podcast that is local to your region and centered around a topic like sustainability, new homeownership or personal financing.
-Start with small, pay-to-play efforts and don’t be afraid to get creative or try new things!
+An example of thinking about small, focused media buys could include capturing a new-to-solar audience through a targeted social campaign starting with a one- to two-month test to allow for optimization or ad space in a podcast that is local to your region and centered around a topic like sustainability, new homeownership or personal financing.
+Start with small, pay-to-play efforts, and don’t be afraid to get creative or try new things!

 Another approach to allocating budgets for new business is to offer incentives.
 This tactic can take many shapes and you should have fun with it.
 Come up with attention-getting promotions to incentivize customers to tell their stories.
 A great example of this would be customer contests.
 People love contests.
 Use them to build excitement about solar in your local community and build awareness about your company.
 Or offer free in-home assessments or consultation services to all attendees to boost interest in an event and to highlight those who are closer to the point of purchase.

 No matter your company size, capturing the new-to-solar customer will be imperative for your business growth.
-By connecting with future solar customers earlier on in their journey, you can successfully get ahead of the demand, making accurate predictions for your company’s growth trajectory and avoid the crowded space by connecting with these customers before the competition.
+By connecting with future solar customers earlier on in their journey, you can successfully get ahead of the demand, making accurate predictions for your company’s growth trajectory, and avoid the crowded space by connecting with these customers before the competition.

-CED Greentech would love to help showcase your projects on our website with links, logos, and mention for your business.
+CED Greentech would love to help showcase your projects on our website with links, logos, and mentions for your business.
 Get in touch with your salesperson today or email email@example.com to ask about a profile for your project!